Sandagomi/Templers-Cafe/README.md

-# The Templers Cafe Website# The Templers Cafe Website# Welcome to your Lovable project
+# The Templers Cafe Website# The Templers Cafe Website

 A modern, responsive website for The Templers Cafe - showcasing exceptional coffee, artisan bakery, and exquisite Italian, French & English cuisine.